-Capable of crossing the Atlantic in half the time of a zeppelin, and with a fraction of the crew, Pan Am’s flying boat made the airship obsolete.
+Able to cross the ocean twice as fast as a zeppelin, with a fraction of the crew, Pan American’s flying boat made the airship obsolete.

 The First Mail Flight Across the Pacific